Sigmmma/c20/src/content/h1/guides/levels/bsp-troubleshooting/readme.md

 The following error messages were found in `tool.exe` but could not be reproduced in experiments:

 * **Error: Edge is too short (red)**: Creating very short edges leads to degenerate face errors instead.
-* **Warning: Found duplicate triangle building connected geometry (orange)**: Attempting to recreate only causes "couldn't update edge" errors.
-If you encounter this, probably something is wrong with your JMS exporter.

 [blender-tool-settings]: https://docs.blender.org/manual/en/latest/modeling/meshes/tools/tool_settings.html#transform
 [wiki-convex]: https://en.wikipedia.org/wiki/Convex_polytope